We tried our hand at a colorful tissue paper birds nest craft last week, partly just to try it, and partly to hold some of our Easter eggs.

 4. Repeat until the bowl is completely covered.

 This was a good project for Maia—very similar to the papier mache bowls we’ve made—and she was easily able to make a bird nest by herself.

-Daphne enjoyed making a bird nest, too, but mostly piled her tissue paper pieces on top of the bowl as you can see in the photo above.
-Perhaps I should have left it as is, but I actually helped her cover the sides so she'd have a completed nest as well.
+Daphne enjoyed making a bird nest, too, but mostly piled her tissue paper pieces on top of the bowl.
+Perhaps I should have left it as is, but I actually helped her cover the sides so she’d have a completed nest as well.

 6. Once the bird nest is completely dry, pull the bowl out of the nest, then pull out the plastic wrap.

 Here’s what the interior of the nest looks like.

 Use the nest to hold a few Easter eggs—great for a dining table centerpiece or a Spring nature table!

 Or, if you’re like us, you could go crazy with this and have a whole series of bird nests lined up along the center of the table.

 Want more Easter arts and crafts activities to do with your kids?
 Click here for my Artful Easter Activity Pack with 10 fun printables for kids, including DIY mini baskets, suncatchers and collages, egg decorating ideas, and more!